DraumVisker/DNSScanner/README.md

 This project is intended for:

-* Network research
 * DNS infrastructure discovery
+* Network measurement research
-* Learning async Rust networking
+* Async Rust networking practice
-* Security laboratory environments
+* Security laboratory testing

 Ensure you have authorization before scanning networks you do not own.